mikitz/discord-scheduler-bot/README.md

-    game_master_role_name = "Game Master" # Enter the role name of your GM player_role_name = "Player (Active)" # Enter the role name of the players bot_name = "Sesh TIme" # This must be the same as the name you gave it on Discord
+    game_master_role_name = "Game Master" # Enter the role name of your GM player_role_name = "Player (Active)" # Enter the role name of the players bot_name = "Sesh TIme" # This must be the same as the name you gave it on Discord looping_interval = 60 # Frequency of checking messages for changes, updating, and deletion in minutes
     # ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
     ```
 2. Hit `Ctrl+S` to save.